ditrit/OGrEE-Core/README.md

+# How to deploy

+* Create a config.toml file at the root of the repo, as in the next section.
+* Run ```docker compose -f deploy/docker/docker-compose.yml up```

+# Config

 An example of configuration file for the entire OGrEE frontend.
 The default location for this file is as below :